50-Cent/NeuroPath2Path/README.md

 2. Run jobClassifyInter.slurm (similarly jobClassifyIntra.slurm).
 The default parameter values are given.
-User can choose different parameters.
-To do that, open the .slurm file and change the arguments of neuroClassifyInterclass().
+User can choose different parameters by opening the .slurm file and changing the arguments of neuroClassifyInterclass().

-Ex: neuroClassifyInterclass(0.2,15,5,3,9) indicates that this instance of experiment tests on the 20% perclass-randomly sampled data.
+Ex: neuroClassifyInterclass(0.2,15,5,3,9) indicates that this instance of experiment tests on the 20% perclass-randomly sampled data, while rest of the data are used to represent all classes.
+As mentioned in the paper, we use the number of paths, which is a global feature, of a test neuron (from 20% data) to find the candidates of neurons (from 80% data) to perform majority voting.
 The binwidth of perclass-path distribution is 15.
 For a test neuron, the closest candidates are searched through step length 5 (search space reduction) and continue till +/- (9*5) paths from the number of paths of the test neuron.
+For example, if a test neuron has 60 rooted paths, we searched the possible candidates from 80% of data, which have numbers of paths ranging from 60-(9*5)=15 to 60+(9*5)=105.
-Majority vote isperformed on 3 nearest neighbors.
+Majority vote is performed on 3 nearest neighbors.

 For details, please follow the paper.